Tolfix/discord-banner/README.md

 require("discord-banner")(client);

 client.on("message", async (message) => {
-    // Possible to get it from the client. console.log(await client.user.getUserBanner("269870630738853888")) });
+    // Possible to get it from the ClientUser. console.log(await client.user.getUserBanner("269870630738853888")) });
 ```